gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.TicketHistory.md

 > **type**: `string`

-- Type of the history event
+- Type of the history event.

 ***